onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Fine tuning every single aspect of society democratically

-The end of 1 man 1 vote - democratic inequality of influence, we all get an equal vote about what else to not have an equal vote on slaughter of sacred cows

 Intitially a parallel system - will not need to be voted in politically to start having effect